outde-xyz/website/content/Tutorials/outdex_writing_guide.md

 ### Footnotes

 Another staple of academic writing that might not be the best fit for a blog.
-Still, if you absolutely want to add a footnote, do not dispair.[^remark]
+Still, if you absolutely want to add a footnote, do not despair.[^remark]

 [^remark]: You see, I just added one.
 Here's the code for that:
     ```